All Episodes

 I'm not too surprised.

-I imagine I'm wondering when we're going to get an Alex coin or something like that.
+I imagine, I'm wondering when we're going to get an Alex coin or something like that, an InfoWars coin or something.

 No, for sure.

-But I mean that's what I'm saying.
+But I mean, that's what I'm saying.

-I'm saying a crypto, like a real way too late to the game crypto coin.
+I'm saying a crypto, like a real, way too late to the game crypto coin.

-Like he's gonna like he's doing NFTs.
+Like he's going to, like he's doing NFTs.

 Do you know what I mean?